devopvoid/webrtc-java/README.md

   </tr>
 </table>

-The native libraries were build with WebRTC branch M99/4844.
+The native libraries were built with WebRTC branch M134/6998.

 ### Build Notes

-In order to build the native code, be sure to install the prerequisite software (follow the links):
+To build the native code, be sure to install the prerequisite software (follow the links):

 **Note**: You don't have to install the Depot Tools, the build script will do that for you.